jeffnerdy/cache-cleaner/README.md

 # Cache Cleaner

 This program has two main functionalities, **Search** and **Clean**.
-It automates cleaning cache files -or any other type of files actually, using these two functionalities.
+It automates cleaning cache files -or any other type of files actually, with the help of these two functionalities.

 ### Search